Cldwlkn13/trumps/README.md

 - The winner of the showdown takes the next turn.
 - Game is continued until one player has all the cards.
+- Scoring is fairly arbitary, in that P1 gets point for the difference in value from their showdown value to P2 showdown value, times by 2.

 ### User Stories
 #US001 As the site owner, I want to entice players to play a game of Trumps